How to Use Your Health Insurance for Mental Health Care

 Getting Affordable Mental Health Care Without Insurance

 Concern about paying for mental health care is not uncommon.
-Many people need help and worry that they can’t afford it.
-A 2019 National Survey on Drug Use and Health revealed that 51.5 million American adults had a mental health illness in the past year, and of those, 26% felt there was an unmet need for mental health services.
-Though some insurance companies don’t provide much mental health coverage and often have expensive copays and deductibles, there’s still affordable — and even free — mental health care or support.
+Many people need help and worry that they can't afford it.
+A 2024 national survey found that tens of millions of adults experienced a mental illness in the past year, and many reported unmet needs for care.
+Though some insurance companies don't provide much mental health coverage and often have expensive copays and deductibles, there's still affordable and even free mental health care or support.
+If you don't currently have coverage, learn how to get health insurance through the marketplace or other programs.

 Government Support for Mental Health